Anton Günther: Works

 A new edition of these eight works, collected into nine volumes, appeared at Vienna in 1882 under the title of Günther's Gesammelte Schriften.
 In addition to these, Günther produced in conjunction with J. E. Veith: "Lydia, Philosophisches Jahrbuch" (5 volumes, Vienna, 1849–54).
 His "Lentigos und Peregrins Briefwechsel" was printed in 1857, but was issued only for private circulation.
 Finally, long after Günther's death, Franz Peter Knoodt published from his posthumous papers "Anti-Savarese" (Vienna, 1883).

 Reception

 Günther's writings sparked a movement which attracted prestigious Catholic scholars as both followers and opponents.
 Some members of his school received academic professorships in Catholic philosophy.
-Günther himself turned down professorships at Munich, Bonn, Breslau and Tübingen in the hope of an offer from Vienna, which he never received.
-In 1833 he received from Munich an honorary degree of Doctor of Theology, and a similar degree in philosophy and theology was conferred on him by the University of Prague in 1848.
+Günther himself turned down professorships at the Ludwig-Maximilians-Universität München, the University of Bonn, the University of Breslau and the University of Tübingen in the hope of an offer from the University of Vienna, which he never received.
+In 1833, he received an honorary degree of Doctor of Theology from the Ludwig-Maximilians-Universität München, and a similar degree in philosophy and theology was conferred on him by Charles University in Prague in 1848.

 Günther's earliest friends and collaborators were Johann Heinrich Pabst, Johann Emmanual Veith, and Karl Franz von Hock.
 Other prominent adherents included: